 - Coalition governments

 O'Leary teaches regularly on The European Union and Power-Sharing in Deeply Divided Places.
 Intermittently he teaches courses on Genocide & Ethnic Expulsions, Nationalism and National Self-Determination, National and Ethnic Politics, and Comparative Politics.
+In Spring 2020 he will teach a new course, Partitions and Secessions, with Nicholas Sambanis.

 Books & Collections